BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 Files will be placed into webadmin home directory, which is configured to be /var/www/html/.

-6. FTP to your ESP32 as root / rootpassword and upload help.txt into /var/telnet/ directory (put help.txt /var/telnet/help.txt), which is a home directory of telnetserver system account.
+6. FTP to your ESP32 as root / rootpassword and upload help.txt into /var/telnet/ directory, which is a home directory of telnetserver system account.

 ```
 C:\esp32_web_ftp_telnet_server_template>ftp <your ESP32 IP here>